AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 ```
 fastqc *_1.fastq *_2.fastq -o fastqc
 ```
-According to the .html files, the qulity of the raw reads is .... before the trimmming, as we can see from the figure below, the
+According to the .html files, the quality of the raw reads is .... before the trimmming, as we can see from the figure below, the

+**metti le immagini e ricordati di guardare le statistiche di trimmomatic**